Twin paradox: History

-Neither Einstein nor Langevin considered such results to be problematic: Einstein only called it "peculiar" while Langevin presented it as a consequence of absolute acceleration.
-Both men argued that, from the time differential illustrated by the story of the twins, no self-contradiction could be constructed.
-In other words, neither Einstein nor Langevin saw the story of the twins as constituting a challenge to the self-consistency of relativistic physics.
+Neither Einstein nor Langevin considered such results to be problematic: Einstein (1905) only called it "peculiar" while Langevin presented it as a consequence of absolute acceleration.
+They argued that, from the time differential illustrated by the story of the twins, no self-contradiction could be constructed.
+In other words, none of them saw the story of the twins as constituting a challenge to the self-consistency of relativistic physics.
+Max von Laue (1911) was apparently the first to use the expression "paradox" in relation to this experiment by writing:

+Of all apparently paradox consequences that stem from the time-transformation of the theory of relativity, there is probably none against which the common sense of anyone who is still unfamiliar with the matter is more reluctant, than the one according to which the time indication of a clock shall be dependent on its state of motion.
+Already in his fundamental paper, Einstein has driven this paradox to the extreme by a thought experiment, recently explained in a very nice way by Langevin in a lecture that is also very readable in other respects.

+Laue (1911, 1913) went on to elaborate on Langevin's explanation: